 If you want to create art with an airbrush gun, you won’t be able to avoid the question of which colors are the best.
-Besides the basic question of which colors are suitable for an airbrush, there are several well-known manufacturers to choose from.
-We tell you which airbrush colors are the best, whether you should buy them individually or rather an airbrush color set and which airbrush colors are suitable for model making.
+Besides the basic question of which paints are suitable for an airbrush, there are several well-known manufacturers to choose from.
+We tell you which airbrush paints are the best, whether you should buy them individually or rather an airbrush paint set and which airbrush paints are suitable for model making.

 - 1 Which Airbrush Paints are the Best for your Art?